 Other news might also report negatively on a company.
 You should bear in mind the quality of the business the company runs.
 Would you really sell your stock of Google if they had a slight downturn?
 Financial news company would tend to sensationalize these matters in order to remain in business.

 The stock market is very unpredictable.
-You should not rely too much on news for information.
+You should not rely too much on the news for information.
 Do your own research.
 Almost all companies out there have data presented for their investors.
 You should make full use of it.

 6) There is No Shortcut in Investing